 6. Koral Athletic Face Masks

-7. Masksup Reusable Face Mask plan. travel. workout.
+7. Masksup Reusable Face Mask

 2020 soon is coming to an end, and with the start of a new year, hopefully, we will also be able to leave the COVID-19 experience soon behind us.
 There is still some way to go, and wearing a mask is a profoundly important pillar of pandemic control.
 Masks do work, but they are not infallible – we still need to keep the physical distance.
+Btw. there is an interesting paper about the minimal physical distance required for walking and running during COVID-19 times.

-I personally ordered the Under Armour Sportsmask, and I am curious to test the Asics soon when I found a shop to collect it from.
+For now, I personally ordered the Under Armour Sportsmask, and I am curious to test the Asics soon when I found a shop to collect it from.
 Read More

-It’s no secret that the market is saturated with all kinds of fitness and health apps - some good, some bad, some mediocre.
+It is no secret that the market is saturated with all kinds of fitness and health apps - some good, some bad, some mediocre.
 If you want to get in shape and do not know where to start, an app is typically the go-to choice because it offers a quick and convenient way to start.

 Among the many apps on the market, Freeletics stands out precisely because it offers many benefits and a unique training experience for the user.
 One program specifically gained our interest, bodyweight - which becomes very handy during these COVID-19 (lockdown) days.